How Much Does a Loft Conversion Cost in London? (2026 Guide)

 How much does a loft conversion cost in London in 2026?

 A dormer loft conversion in London costs between £50,000 and £80,000.
 A Velux conversion starts from around £25,000.
-A mansard conversion can reach £120,000 or more.
-London prices are typically 15 to 25% higher than the rest of the UK due to higher labour costs and more complex site logistics.
+Meanwhile, a mansard conversion can reach £120,000 or more.
+Overall, London prices are typically 15 to 25% higher than the rest of the UK due to higher labour costs and more complex site logistics.

 Do I need planning permission for a loft conversion in London?

 Most loft conversions fall under Permitted Development and do not require full planning permission.
 However, if your property is in a conservation area, or if you are planning a mansard conversion, planning permission will be required.
-A Lawful Development Certificate is always recommended regardless.
+In all cases, a Lawful Development Certificate is recommended regardless.

 How much value does a loft conversion add to a London home?